BasileKoko/python_script/README.md

 This is a command line script which allows users to enter a GitHub username, and to be presented with the GitHub user's favourite programming language.

 **Project Merit**
 I believe that this script is well structured.
-The logic to retrieve the user favourite language is organised in a way which allows changes easily.
-I have separate each task with its own method and I think I have implemented a good design.
+The logic to retrieve the user favourite language is following a step by step process.
+I separate each task with its own method and I think I have implemented a good design.

 **Project Flaws**
 I feel that the script is not DRY enough  and I could refactor better.